 "Overeating is something my family does as a group activity – there will be 14 full desserts for 10 people… and because of the scarcity mindset everybody has to have every dessert.
 I sometimes feel kind of stuck; it’s too much to overcome – being the only one trying to not do that... so I stopped spending holidays with my family because of the food.
 My mom is a food pusher… her relationship with food was a model in the house."

-Needless to say, Rose's mom was made to feel ashamed for having become pregnant and then experienced the deep grief from losing her baby.
+Emilia's mom was not only shamed for having become pregnant, she also then experienced the deep grief from losing her baby.

 So she ate.

 This profound wound was passed from her mother down to Emilia, as she was born 3 years later.

 As we spoke about it, Emilia realized how true it felt that she in fact had been carrying her mother's grief.
 She then learned to follow her mom's eating and dieting pattern too.

 We began the work of moving through the grief to bring closure and healing to those ancestral memories.
 We did this through an NLP process called a Timeline.
 It is very much like regression hypnosis, but it's done much more interactively than regular hypnosis.

 We went back to the time of her mother's pregnancy with her first child.

 In a Timeline, we bring the resources that were not present at the time of the painful events.